Exploring the Salkantay Trek: An In-Depth Guide

 • Indeed!
 Youngsters can take the Machu Picchu Salkantay Trek.
 Kids have to like taking walks outside.

-• Many hiking trails lead to Machu Picchu, but none like the Salkantay Trek Tour, South America’s most famous trail.
+• Many hiking trails lead to Machu Picchu, but none are as famous as the Salkantay Trek Tour, South America’s most famous trail.
 The Salkantay Trek, through the Andes, jungle, dense fog, ancient stone steps, and Inca ruins, is best done from Cusco.

 • Salkantay Trek Trails in Cusco are another option for seniors to hike.
 Older adults need to be healthy, of course.
 Before beginning the Salkantay Hiking Trail, you should see a doctor in your native country.